The modern American approach to postpartum care is lackluster at best.

-A woman’s menstrual cycle/bleeding is the best diagnostic tool a Traditional East Asian practitioner has available.
+A woman’s menstrual cycle/bleeding is the best diagnostic tool a holistic health care practitioner has available.

 The lochia postpartum is no exception.
 The midwives at my clinic know this too – if you start bleeding again after your flow has slowed, you did too much and should go back to resting.
 Using this philosophy, they have noticed that their mothers have stopped bleeding by their two week check up.